Apply to become a member of the Missourian Readers Board

 What's in it for you beyond free food and good conversation?
 A free yearlong subscription.

-What you'd be agreeing to:
+Interested in participating?
+Here's what you'd be agreeing to:

 - Meeting monthly to share your insights with us, on a weekday evening at the Missourian's office at Eighth and Elm in Columbia.